Freshwater Fly Fishing

 With its strong currents and big trout, the Madison challenges anglers to bring their A-game.

-A 6-weight rod, capable of handling larger flies and fighting strong fish, is recommended – I would recommend the Orvis Clearwater or Sage R8; both are on our list of top 10 best fly rods of 2024
+A 6-weight rod, capable of handling larger flies and fighting strong fish, is recommended – I would recommend the Orvis Clearwater or Sage R8.

 The river’s sweeping views are unmatched, offering a Montana fishing experience for the books!